-428 4.4 Optical cloud detection
+4.4 Optical cloud detection

 Cloud is conventionally determined on a radiosonde sounding by using humidity information, typically obtained by a capacitive relative humidity sensor.
 These sensors have a finite response time, which, when combined with the ascent speed of the radiosonde, prescribes a minimum thickness of cloud which can be detected.
 If the sensor time response is 10 s, and the ascent speed 5 m s-1, this thickness would be of order 50 m.
-As the soundings of Figure 9 show, atmospheric charge layers can be much thinner than this, so the humidity method is clearly insufficient.
-An optical method can be expected to have a much more rapid time response, for example using a photodiode as a detector of optical changes caused by cloud.
+As the soundings of Fig. 9 show, atmospheric charge layers can be much thinner than this, so the humidity method is clearly insufficient.
+An optical method can be expected to have a much more rapid time response, for ex-